 Technicians based at Tonsley Innovation District are maintaining the Hornsdale Power Reserve, the world’s largest lithium-ion battery located in Jamestown, South Australia.
 The facility can dispatch large amounts of power quickly and reliably, thereby supporting the South Australian electricity grid immediately as required.

-Renewable energy company Neoen is expanding the 100MW/129MWh Hornsdale Power Reserve after being granted $15 million from the Australian Government’s $50 million Grid Scale Storage Fund, which is designed to accelerate the deployment of new storage projects in South Australia to stabilise the state’s fragile electricity grid.
+Renewable energy company Neoen is expanding the 100MW/129MWh Hornsdale Power Reserve after being granted $15 million from the South Australian Government’s $50 million Grid Scale Storage Fund, which is designed to accelerate the deployment of new storage projects in South Australia to stabilise the state’s fragile electricity grid.
 It is the first project to receive financing from the fund.

 The capacity increase is expected to be completed by mid-2020; strengthening its position as the largest utility scale battery in the world.